project-oak/oak/README.md

 TODO: Use https://webassembly.org/docs/modules/#module-start-function when Rust supports it.

-An Oak Module may optionally rely on one or more functions offered by the Oak VM in order to perform side-effects or interact with the host system or other Oak Servers.
+An Oak Module may optionally rely on one or more *host calls*: these are invoked as regular WebAssembly functions, but their implementation is fulfilled by the Oak VM itself in order to perform side-effects or interact with the host system or other Oak Servers.

-The currently supported functions are the following:
+The currently supported host calls are the following:

 -   `oak_print: (i32, 132) -> nil`: Prints a string to standard output on the
     host system.
 To be used for debugging only, as it leaks data.
 Will be